On-line Symposium: "Chalupecký in the World"

 – 17:00 End of program

-The local part of the symposium will be held at the Governor's Palace (Moravian Gallery in Brno), situated in the environment conceived by artist Julie Béna (in collaboration with the National Theater in Brno).
-Béna will subsequently shoot a video performance on the site interpreting Chalupecký's character from the view of a 21st century female artist.
-We will publish the three-part video in the month of December.
+The local part of the symposium was held at the Governor's Palace (Moravian Gallery in Brno), situated in the environment conceived by artist Julie Béna (in collaboration with the National Theater in Brno).
+Béna later shooted a video performance on the site interpreting Chalupecký's character from the view of a 21st century female artist.

 This symposium is part of the long-term project "The World of Jindřich Chalupecký," in which the Jindřich Chalupecký Society is engaged in researching, completing the store of archival materials, and curatorial and theoretical work connected to the prominent Czech theorist and curator Jindřich Chalupecký.
 The project focuses mainly on the remaining legacies of Chalupecký’s life and work, including the Jindřich Chalupecký Award, established in 1990.